department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-07 Terms of Use/2023-08 Terms of Use research plan.md

 ### Screener Questions

-1.
+- These are noted in each recruitment request ticket per cohort

 ## Timeline

 ### Prepare

-* Pilot participant email:
+- Pilot participant email:
-* Date and time of pilot session:
+- Date and time of pilot session:

+Screen reader practice session:
+- Accessibility specialist email:
+- Date and time of SR practice session:

 ### Research sessions
-* Planned dates of research: Mid-August

 ### Length of sessions
 - Planned dates of research: August 14-25, 2023